one-commercial-partner/OCPScale/docs/ModernWorkplace/StudyGroups/MS-700/index.md

 Participants should complete the following prior to attending a study group:

-- Entry Level knowlendge of Microsoft Teams Administration
+- Entry Level knowledge of Microsoft Teams Administration
 - VILT training for the exam you wish to take
 - Working M365 Subscription (Visual Studio or IUR)